hugeandbulk/rose/questions.md

 What are the medicinal uses of roses?

 Rose flowers are Anti-depressant, anti-spasmodic, aphrodisiac, astringent, increase bile production, cleansing, anti- bacterial and antiseptic.
 Rose hips tea is also used in the treatment of diarrhoea.
 Rose petals are mildly sedative, antiseptic, anti- inflammatory, and anti- parasitic.

+What is rose petals called?

+Botanical Name : `Rosa Centifolia`.